-ARIJ obtained the results of the analysis of three oil fingerprint samples leaked between December 12, 2018 and March 7, 2019.
-All analyses point to the offshore Amer platform of the General Petroleum Company with identical matching ratios that exceed 99%.
+The investigator obtained the results of the analysis of three oil fingerprint samples leaked between 12 December 2018 and 7 March 2019.
+All analyses point to the offshore ‘Amer’ oil platform of the General Petroleum Company with identical matching ratios that exceed 99%.

-In his response, Head of the General Petroleum Company Nabil Abdul-Sadiq, says that the analyses do not all 100% correspond and therefore, they are not sufficient evidence against the company.
-He adds that the report did not specify precisely which company platform caused the leak, and that therefore they are erroneous analyses that leave room for doubt.
+In his response, the Head of the General Petroleum Company, Nabil Abdul-Sadiq, says that the analysis do not all correspond by a 100% and therefore, they are not sufficient evidence against the company.
+He adds that the report did not specify precisely which company platform caused the leak, and that therefore they are erroneous analysis that leave room for doubt.

-Abdul-Sadiq questions the validity of the fingerprint, pointing out that it is prone to change.
+Abdul-Sadiq questions the validity of the fingerprint, pointing out that it can change.
 A single well does not produce oil with a fixed oil fingerprint for the whole duration of its operation.
-He demands that the Environmental Affairs Agency update each company’s fingerprint at least every three months.
+He is demanding that the Environmental Affairs Agency update each company’s fingerprint at least every three months.
 He notes that the company’s oil fingerprint currently registered with the Ministry is inaccurate.

-Vice-president of the Suez Branch of the National Institute of Oceanography and Fisheries (NIOF), Khalid Al-Moslahi, rejects this idea.
+The Vice president of the Suez Branch of the National Institute of Oceanography and Fisheries (NIOF), Khalid Al-Moslahi rejects Abdul Sadiq’s claims.
 He explains the failure of a 100% match in the oil fingerprint by the possibility of the samples mixing with sea water which would affect the chemical compounds.
-He asserts that 99% is identical to the source and is sufficient to prove that the companies caused environmental damage.
+He asserts that 99% is identical to the source and is sufficient to prove which company has caused the specific environmental damage.

-The reporter obtained detailed copies of certain cases, which show that the layers from which the public company produces oil are the same ones from which the Gulf of Suez Petroleum Company produces oil, il, which is why the General Petroleum Company won three cases filed by the Environmental Affairs Agency.
-According to a statement by the company’s president, two in 2018 for misdemeanor in Hurghada were appealed, and another for misdemeanor in Ras Ghareb was appealed in 2017.
+The reporter obtained copies of some cases and their full details.
+Investigations have shown that the layers from which the public company produces its oil are the same ones from which the Gulf of Suez Petroleum Company (GUPCO) produces oil.
+That is why the General Petroleum Company won three cases filed by the Environmental Affairs Agency.
+According to the statement of the president of the company, these are cases (5478) for the year 2018, appealed misdemeanour case in Hurghada; (5652) for the year 2018, appealed in misdemeanour case in Hurghada; (2494) for misdemeanour case in Ras Gareb appealed under case number (4197) for the year 2017.

-As for Samir, he has left Ras Ghareb in search of livelihood in distant waters, hoping that his nets will help in capturing food for his children.
-Meanwhile, kindergarten children roam freely around Fatima who warns them against going to the polluted beach, and Hussam and his colleagues are using technology to try to alert environmental agencies to the dangers of frequent pollution.
+As for now, the fisherman Samir deserts Ras Gharib in search of a livelihood on distant beaches, hoping that his nets will help in capturing food for his children.
+Kindergarten children roam around Fatima who warns them against going to the polluted beach while Hussam and his colleagues are trying to alert environmental agencies to the dangers of frequent pollutions through cyberspace.

-On the horizon, rocks remain stained in black, the golden sand is hidden under blocks of hardened oil, and fish lay dead, or have deserted the Red Sea reefs altogether.
-The greatest danger however, is awaiting residents of the area, in the form of a meal of fresh fish that a fisherman may unknowingly bring them after a new oil spill.
+On the horizon, rocks remain stained in black, sands hide behind blocks of accumulated oil, and fish lay dead, or they already deserted the Red Sea reefs.
+The greatest danger is awaiting residents of the area in the form of a meal of fresh fish that a fisherman may bring them after a new oil spill.

-This investigation was carried out with the support of Arab Reporters for Investigative Journalism (ARIJ).
+This investigation was carried out with the support of ARIJ.